 - Association to Advance Collegiate Schools of Business

-If you are eligible to take the Uniform Certified Public Accountant Exam as a Wyoming candidate but have foreign academic credentials, you must have your foreign university transcripts evaluated by a WBCPA accepted education service.
-You can contact the licensing officer of the board with questions in this regard at:
+If you are eligible to take the Uniform CPA Exam as a Wyoming candidate but have foreign academic credentials, you must have your foreign university transcripts evaluated by a WBCPA accepted education service.
+You can contact the licensing officer for the WBCPA directly:

 Wyoming Board of CPAs